muratk3n/thirdwave/en/README.md

 Here's the news headline I was looking for in my news feed: "Congress panel concludes GAFA companies have monopoly power". *France 24* had a *video* with this title, but noone had the text thing.
-Corporatized news dissing news on monopoly perhaps?
+Corporatized news dissing news on monopoly?
 At the same time they don't like Facebook, they could used this chance to flame them.

 ---